jerryheir/mnemonic-eth-app/README.md

 ## EXTRA

 One particular process I keep forgetting is how to get a App Store distribution certificate and Provisioning Profile even though I have done it multiple times

+## NOTES
+API KEYS and SECRETS should be managed by using a .env file / react-native-dotenv module.
+There are also other ways to manage them including using aws secret manager etc. It all depends on the situation